algolia/algoliasearch-netlify/README.md

 Once you've installed the plugin, your next Netlify deploy will trigger a crawl and populate an Algolia index.
 You can manually trigger a new deploy in Netlify by clicking **Retry deploy > Deploy site** on any deploy.

 Once we receive a build hook, the Algolia Crawler processes your website asynchronously.
 This operation takes some time, resulting in a short delay between the first deploy and the associated crawl.
-Your site and your Algolia index will be out of sync for that delay.
+Your site and your Algolia index will be out of sync during that delay.

 You can find information about your current crawler in the [Netlify deploy logs](https://docs.netlify.com/monitor-sites/logs/#deploy-log).
 We create **one crawler targeting one Algolia index per Git branch**, so that you can have, for example, a production index on `master` and development index on `develop`.